Willie-Conway/DataVista-Comand-Line-Application/README.md

 ## Overview

 **DataVista** is a Python application designed to assist data analysts and scientists in making informed decisions using existing data.
-The app integrates functionalities for data loading, cleaning, preprocessing, statistical analysis, machine learning, hypothesis testing and visualization, making it a comprehensive tool for data analysis.
+The app integrates functionalities for 🔃data loading, 🧹cleaning, 🌀preprocessing, 🧮statistical analysis, 🦾machine learning, 🧪hypothesis testing and 📊visualization, making it a comprehensive ⚙️tool for data analysis.

 ## ☁️Why the name DataVista?